Fishery Improvement Project

 January – March 2016

 In January, CeDePesca worked on a draft containing a revised set of management measures applicable to the longline fisheries, together with representatives from the fishing sector.
-In late January, a meeting with ARAP’s administrator took place to discuss advances of the FIP and to present the draft for further consideration by the authority.
+In late January, a meeting with ARAP’s top official took place to discuss advances of the FIP and to present the draft for further consideration by the authority.

 In February, the framework collaboration agreement between ARAP and CeDePesca that had been under discussion for several months reached its final stage, has been signed and is awaiting ratification by the Panamanian General Audits Office.